The Insurance Industry Charitable Foundation - London Division

 What IICF Values

-Grassroots Organizations: The foundation explicitly states it is “particularly keen to support grassroots charitable organisations” with the capacity to deliver impact but needing strategic funding.
+Grassroots Organisations: The foundation explicitly states it is “particularly keen to support grassroots charitable organisations” with the capacity to deliver impact but needing strategic funding.

-Measurable Outcomes: Selection criteria emphasize “specific, defined project outcomes” rather than general operating support.
+Measurable Outcomes: Selection criteria emphasise “specific, defined project outcomes” rather than general operating support.

 Social Mobility Focus: All funded work must demonstrably advance social mobility through education, skills, or employment pathways.

-Target Demographics: Organizations supporting people from lower socioeconomic backgrounds, disadvantaged communities, or facing barriers to opportunity.
+Target Demographics: Organisations supporting people from lower socioeconomic backgrounds, disadvantaged communities, or facing barriers to opportunity.

-Financial Scale: Organizations with annual income between £250K-£15M are typical, suggesting preference for established but not large national charities.
+Financial Scale: Organisations with annual income between £250K-£15M are typical, suggesting preference for established but not large national charities.

 Geographic Alignment: Current focus on London, Birmingham, and Manchester, though other UK locations considered.